If your business sells a physical product, what is the most important part of building a long-term online brand?

 Distributing your inventory directly impacts your shipping logistics.
 A distributed inventory model allows you reduce shipping costs and delivery times by storing your products closer to your consumers in more than one fulfillment center.

-Think about it: 1-2 day shipping was once only possible at big expense!
-Fortunately, major shipping carriers and other third-party logistics (3PL) companies now have the infrastructure and resources to enable affordable express shipping options.
+Think about it: 2-day shipping was once only possible by using expedited shipping via air — a big expense!
+Fortunately, major shipping carriers and other third-party logistics (3PL) companies now have the infrastructure and resources to enable affordable 2-day shipping via ground.

 90% of customers say free shipping is their biggest incentive to shop.
 Ensuring your products are as close as possible to the people who buy them also helps unlock your ability to offer them that highly sought after perk.